-The Office of Strategic Partnerships (OSP) is empowering African American History and Culture institutions through collaborations with professional trade associations and related museum service organizations both nationally and internationally.
+The Office of Strategic Partnerships (OSP) is empowering African American and African Diaspora History and Culture institutions through collaborations with professional trade associations and related museum service organizations both nationally and internationally.

 Image with five head silhouettes at various heights on a yellow and magenta background, accompanied by logos of SI, NMAAHC, and the HCAC